 Within the eukaryotic domain, the protists are no longer a single group.
 They have been redistributed amongst different branches of the family tree.
 According to Simpson, we now know most of the evolutionary relationships amongst protists, and these are often counterintuitive.
 He cited the example of dinoflagellate algae, which are more closely related to the malaria parasite than they are to diatoms (another group of algae) or even to land plants.

 Protists also play an important role in the environment.
-According to a 2009 review article published on the Encyclopedia of Life Sciences (eLS) website, nearly 50 percent of photosynthesis on Earth is carried out by algae.
-Protists act as decomposers and help in recycling nutrients through ecosystems, according to a 2002 review article published in the journal ACTA Protozoologica.
-In addition, protists in various aquatic environments, including the open water, waterworks and sewage disposal systems feed upon, and control bacterial populations (ACTA Protozoologica, 2002).
-"If you took all the protists out of the world, the ecosystem would collapse really quickly," Simpson said.
+According to CK-12, plant-like protists produce almost half of the oxygen on Earth through photosynthesis.
+Protists act as decomposers and help in recycling nutrients through ecosystems, according to the educational website Biology Online (opens in new tab).
+In addition, protists in various aquatic environments, including the open water, waterworks and sewage disposal systems feed upon, and control bacterial populations "If you took all the protists out of the world, the ecosystem would collapse really quickly," Simpson said.